danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code path="adev/src/content/examples/testing/src/app/twain/twain.component.spec.ts" visibleRegion="sync-test"/>

-Because the spy result returns synchronously, the `getQuote()` method updates the message on screen immediately *after* the first change detection cycle during which Angular calls `ngOnInit`.
+Because the spy result returns synchronously, the `getQuote()` method updates the message on screen immediately *after* the first change detection cycle during which Engular calls `ngOnInit`.

 You're not so lucky when testing the error path.
 Although the service spy will return an error synchronously, the component method calls `setTimeout()`.